Out-Law Guide 5 min. read

 A business will have a defence if it can prove that it had put in place reasonable prevention procedures to prevent the facilitation of tax evasion taking place, or that it was not reasonable in the circumstances to expect there to be procedures in place.
-HM Revenue & Customs (HMRC) has published guidance on the offences, in which it explains that there are six guiding principles that underpin the defence of having reasonable prevention procedures:
+HM Revenue & Customs (HMRC) has published detailed guidance on the CCOs, in which it explains that there are six guiding principles that underpin the defence of having reasonable prevention procedures:

-A business will have to undertake a risk assessment to identify the risks of facilitation of tax evasion within the organisation and the potential gaps in the existing control environment.
-The risk assessment should be documented so that it can provide an audit trail to support any policy decisions regarding the implementation of new procedures to reduce the risk of exposure to the offences.
+A business should undertake a risk assessment to identify the risks of facilitation of tax evasion within the organisation and the potential gaps in the existing control environment.
+The risk assessment should be documented so that it can provide an audit trail to support any policy decisions regarding the implementation of new procedures to reduce the risk of exposure to the CCOs.

 It is expected that following a risk assessment most businesses will have to introduce changes to ensure that they have robust procedures in place to prevent their employees, service providers, agents, suppliers and customers from engaging in or facilitating tax evasion.

-It will be important to secure top level commitment from a company’s board and/or senior executives about the risks of exposure to the offences and the need for the business to respond to the new offences.
-Businesses will also need to ensure that sufficient training on tax evasion and the offences is provided to all staff.
+It will be important to secure top level commitment from a company’s board and/or senior executives about the risks of exposure to the CCOs and the need for the business to respond to the offences.
+Businesses will also need to ensure that sufficient training on tax evasion and the CCOs is provided to all staff.

-In relation to UK tax, the offence will apply to any company or partnership, wherever it is formed or operates.
+In relation to the UK tax offence, the offence will apply to any company or partnership, wherever it is formed or operates.